What “The Office” Can Teach You About Being A Social Media Manager

 Why Use Social Media Marketing Strategies?

-For you to further appreciate the vital role of having a social media manager in your company, let’s jump right to our example, Jack, the new social media manager of the paper company in “The Office.”
+To further appreciate the vital role of having a social media manager in your company, let’s jump right to our example, Jack, the new social media manager of the paper company in “The Office.”

 Defining the Target Audience